-BHS continues to be bound by the use of particular interpreter service providers due to the nature of the County-wide contracts.
-The Cultural Competence / Ethnic Services Manager provides input with special provisions involving MH/behavioral health interpreting into the contract requirements and other aspects of the contracting process for the County-wide interpreting and translation contracts.
+BHS is required to use particular interpreter service providers due to the nature of County-wide contracts.
+The Cultural Competence / Ethnic Services Manager provides input with special provisions involving MH/Behavioral health interpreting into the contract requirements and other aspects of the contracting process for the County-wide interpreting and translation contracts.
 These contracts with various interpreting agencies are for a multi-year period.
 The County amended the scope of several of the county-wide contracts to include Video Remote Interpreting (VRI) technology during Fiscal Year 2018/19.
-During the pandemic, some interpreting services have been provided by phone instead of in person.
+During the pandemic and post-pandemic, some interpreting services have been provided by phone instead of in person.
 Quality Management issued guidelines to ensure that confidentiality is maintained whether services are delivered virtually or in person.